 Accreditations, Approvals and Memberships

-Johnson & Wales University (JWU) is accredited by the New England Commission of Higher Education (NECHE).
-This accreditation encompasses the university’s four campuses in Providence, Rhode Island; North Miami, Florida; Denver, Colorado; and Charlotte, North Carolina, and its online programs.
+Johnson & Wales University is accredited by the New England Commission of Higher Education (the "Commission"; formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges Inc.).
+This accreditation encompasses the university’s campuses in Providence, Rhode Island; and Charlotte, North Carolina, and its online programs.

 Individuals may also contact NECHE with inquiries regarding accreditation status:

-Legal control is vested in the Board of Trustees of Johnson & Wales University.
+Legal control is vested in the Johnson & Wales University Board of Trustees.

 The university is authorized under federal law to enroll nonimmigrant alien students.